greim/reglib/README.markdown

 Event delegation is the technique of delegating the job of event handling to a single meta-handler attached to an ancestor DOM node, rather than attaching multiple versions of the same handler to a bunch of similar elements.
+This is possible because most events "bubble" up the DOM to the root.

 ### Traditional Event Handling